-If there is a change in the child's district of residence the on-line program must notify the new district of residence in accordance with Section 9.04(3) of these Rules.
-The on-line program must also enter into a tuition contract with the new district of residence in accordance with Section 9.05(2) of these Rules, thereby removing from the former district of residence the tuition cost responsibility for that child as of the date of the change in residency.
+If there is a change in the child's district of residence the multidistrict online school must notify the new district of residence in accordance with Section 9.04(3) of these Rules.
+The multidistrict online school must also enter into a tuition contract with the new district of residence in accordance with Section 9.05(2) of these Rules, thereby removing from the former district of residence the tuition cost responsibility for that child as of the date of the change in residency.